sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 ### Our research goals are:

-Exploring the effects of the combined stressors of ocean plastic pollution and ocean heat waves on a coral microbiome and transcriptome
+1. Exploring the effects of the combined stressors of ocean plastic pollution and ocean heat waves on a coral microbiome and transcriptome
    {: .notice--primary}

-Exploring  non-monotonic (non-linear) responses and low-dose effects of endocrine disrupting chemicals (phthalates) associated with ocean plastic pollution on coral reproduction, physiology, gene expression, and microbial community composition
+2. Exploring  non-monotonic (non-linear) responses and low-dose effects of endocrine disrupting chemicals (phthalates) associated with ocean plastic pollution on coral reproduction, gene expression, and microbial community composition
    {: .notice--primary}

 ### Our shared vision of success looks like:

-- [ ] one published manuscript
+- [ ] two published manuscripts (one for each chapter)
-- [ ] one published note
+- [ ] one published note (the PAE cleavage pilot study)
 - [ ] two complete thesis chapters
 - [ ] graduation by SPRING '24
 - [ ] reproducible, open-science
-- [ ] choosing safe lab practices & procedures that promote human & environmental health
+- [ ] prioritize researcher safety & environmental health

 ### Sarah's progress toward a M.S. will look like: